qdm12/My-Computing-course/07. Slack/readme.md

 That's it for now, but you'll see more uses of Slack later on.

-Now let's go back in Python and [dig into Object oriented programming and Yahoo Finance with Python][lesson_09]
+Now let's go back in Python and [dig into Object oriented programming and web parsing of currency rates with Python][lesson_08]

 [slack_image]: /internals/icons/slack.png
 [slack_link]: https://www.slack.com